Spinosaurus: Size

-François Therrien and Donald Henderson, in a 2007 paper using scaling based on skull length, challenged previous estimates of the size of Spinosaurus, finding the length too great and the weight too small.
-Based on estimated skull lengths of 1.5 to 1.75 m, their estimates include a body length of 12.6 to 14.3 m and a body mass of 12 to 20.9 MT.
+In 2005, Dal Sasso and colleagues assumed that Spinosaurus and the related Suchomimus had the same body proportions in relation to their skull lengths, and estimated that Spinosaurus was 16 to 18 m long and weighed 7 to 9 MT.
+In their 2007 paper using scaling to extrapolate theropod body size based on skull length, François Therrien and Donald Henderson challenged previous estimates of the size of Spinosaurus.
+Based on estimated skull lengths of 1.5 to 1.75 m, they estimated a body length of 12.6 to 14.3 m and a body mass of 12 to 20.9 MT; they also suggested that contrary to Dal Sasso et al. (2005), their scaling based on a 11 m long Suchomimus would produce an estimated body mass of 11.7 to 16.7 MT.
 The lower estimates for Spinosaurus would imply that the animal was shorter and lighter than Carcharodontosaurus and Giganotosaurus.
-The Therrien and Henderson study has been criticized for the choice of theropods used for comparison (e.g., most of the theropods used to set the initial equations were tyrannosaurids and carnosaurs, which have a different build than spinosaurids), and for the assumption that the Spinosaurus skull could be as little as 1.5 m in length.
+In 2020, Nicolás Campione and David Evans suggested to take caution with the approach using skull length for extrapolation, namely that of Spinosaurus, since the preorbital region of some dinosaurs grow allometrically (disproportionately with body size) and the cranial properties were likely under different selection pressures unrelated to body size.

-In 2014, Ibrahim and his colleagues suggested that Spinosaurus aegyptiacus could reach over 15 m in length.
+In 2014, Ibrahim and his colleagues suggested that an adult Spinosaurus aegyptiacus could reach over 15 m in length.
 In 2022, however, Paul Sereno and his colleagues suggested that Spinosaurus aegyptiacus reached a maximum body length of 14 m and a maximum body mass of 7.4 MT by constructing a CT-based 3D skeletal model "with the axial column in neutral pose."
 They argued that the 2D graphical reconstruction of the aquatic hypothesis by Ibrahim and his colleagues in 2020 overestimated the presacral column length by 10%, ribcage depth by 25%, and forelimb length by 30% over dimensions based on CT-scanned fossils; these proportional overestimates shift the center of mass anteriorly when translated to a flesh model, and thus the estimate from Ibrahim and his colleagues cannot be considered a reliable body size estimate.